debops/debops/docs/ansible/roles/debops.elastic_co/getting-started.rst

 role will configure the APT preferences of the hosts it's executed on to prefer the ``heartbeat`` package from the Elasticsearch BV.
 APT repositories, using APT preferences.
-The example Ansible playbook contains the necessary code which uses the debops.apt_preferences_ role to perform this task.
+The example Ansible playbook contains the necessary code which uses the :ref:`debops.apt_preferences` role to perform this task.
 In a case where you wish to not configure this override, you can disable it by setting the :envvar:`elastic_co__heartbeat_override` variable to ``False``.
 This will affect the list of package versions included in the Ansible local facts.